-In this paper, we have established a general bijection between Eulerian planar maps with an origin vertex and so-called mobiles, namely plane trees with specific decorations.
-The latter carry in particular the information of the oriented geodesic distance from the origin on the original map, and allow for an easy enumeration of maps with prescribed face valences and various distinguished vertices or edges at fixed geodesic distance from the origin.
-We conclude by discussing some interesting applications.
+In this paper, we have established a general bijection between Eulerian planar maps with a marked origin vertex and so-called mobiles, namely planar trees with specific decorations.
+The latter carry in particular the information of the oriented geodesic distance from the origin on the original map, and allow for an easy enumeration of maps with prescribed face valences and various markings at fixed geodesic distance from the origin.
+Let us conclude by discussing some interesting applications.